vinitupadhyay/HECodes/README.md

 # HECodes
-This contains all the codes done by me form hacker earth
+This contains all the codes done by me on hacker earth